weidongguo/ecs175_computer_graphics/p2/readme.txt

       The bottom-right is the *main window*

    b. more on datafile:
-      The 1st line of the datafile contains the dimension of the openGl window(so called "viewport on screen" as mentioned in assignemt sheet) and the rest of lines specify the polyhedra

       For example,

-      800 600                          dimension of the opengl window

       2                                number of polyhedra(objects)

       4                                4 points (for the 1st object)